StephanGocht/VeriPB/README.rst

 refpy Refutations in Python
 ====

-refpy is a tool for verifying refutaitons (proofs of unsatisfiablity) in python.
+refpy is a tool for verifying refutations (proofs of unsatisfiability) in python.
 A description of the proof file format follows.

 Currently it only supports pseudo-Boolean refutations.